T-AbdelAlim/CraniumPy/README.md

 ### Forehead morphology and frontal bossing
 Computed for both cranial and facial targets, from the same head-circumference slice height a cranial run on the same patient would use (reconstructed in the facial frame when needed, so the two always describe the same physical plane):

-* **Frontal bossing angle** - the angle, in the sagittal plane through sellion, between horizontal and the vector to the most anterior point of the forehead.
+* **Frontal bossing angle** - the angle, in the sagittal plane through sellion, between horizontal and the vector to the forehead point at the same slice height used for the head-circumference measurement, so the two numbers are read off a matching physical plane.
 A smaller angle reads as a more prominent, forward-projecting forehead; larger reads as flatter/receding.
 Computed once, at the same stage as the cranial measurements, and carried into whichever frame is displayed (including a secondary frontal landmark's frame) without being re-derived, so the drawn construction never disagrees with the reported number.
-* **Forehead contour analysis** - a parabola robustly fitted to the lateral portions of the 2D forehead contour, from which a frontal angle, forehead width, midline curvature concentration, midline ridge protrusion/area, per-side temporal hollowing and maximum temporal depth, and an overall parabolic deviation index are derived.
+* **Forehead contour analysis** - a parabola robustly fitted to the lateral portions ("shoulders") of the 2D forehead contour - specifically fit to this patient's own contour, not to a healthy-head template - from which a frontal angle, forehead width, midline curvature concentration, midline ridge protrusion/area (signed: positive means the center sticks out past the parabola, negative means it falls short of it), per-side temporal hollowing and maximum temporal depth, and an overall parabolic deviation index are derived.
+Because the reference parabola comes from this same forehead's own flanks rather than a population norm, deviation from it is best read as "how localized to the center this is relative to the rest of this forehead," not "how abnormal this forehead is" outright - see [Known issues](#known-issues).
 See `src/craniumpy_core/metopic.py` for the closed-form definitions.

 These forehead metrics are new, reproducible definitions with a reference implementation, not yet validated against a clinical severity score - see [Known issues](#known-issues).

-### Facial asymmetry calculation
+### Asymmetry calculation
-Mirrors a facially-registered mesh across the midline and measures per-vertex distance to the mirrored surface, producing a heatmap (mm) and a mean facial asymmetry index (MFAI).
-The viewer shows a colour scale bar alongside the heatmap.
-The saved figure has its own.
+Mirrors a registered mesh across the midline and measures per-vertex distance to the mirrored surface, producing a heatmap (mm) and a mean asymmetry index - computed the same way for both targets (a cranial asymmetry index, shown top-down, and a facial asymmetry index, shown frontally).
+The viewer shows a colour scale bar alongside the heatmap; the saved figures have their own, plus a second, side-on companion figure.

-The heatmap and MFAI describe opposite halves of the face by default, a quirk carried over from the original algorithm (see `src/craniumpy_core/asymmetry.py`).
+The heatmap and the index describe opposite halves by default, a quirk carried over from the original algorithm (see `src/craniumpy_core/asymmetry.py`).

 ### Mesh cleanup
 Resampling to a target vertex count (optional, default 10000) is one part of what "run pipeline" does - see [Registration and clipping](#registration-and-clipping) above for the rest (repair, clip, center-of-mass correction).
 The measurement algorithm was validated at 10000 vertices.

 ### Patient/visit metadata and reporting
-A form in the sidebar collects patient/visit fields before you export: patient ID, sex, imaging date, age at imaging, treatment, age at surgery, and one free-text variable - all optional, left blank if not filled in.
+A form in the sidebar collects patient/visit fields before you export: patient ID, diagnosis, sex, imaging date, age at imaging, treatment, age at surgery, and one free-text variable - all optional, left blank if not filled in.
+Diagnosis is a plain text field by default (type anything - useful beyond craniosynostosis), with a quick-pick dropdown alongside it for the common craniosynostosis subtypes, "Syndromic" (which prompts you to type the syndrome name right after), and "Unknown".
 File name and path are captured automatically from whatever you loaded.

+Three checkboxes above "export analysis" - **measurements**, **asymmetry**, **meshes** - choose what actually gets written, all ticked by default.
+Unticking one leaves that section out of the report/PDF/spreadsheet entirely (not just hidden), or skips the mesh files.

-Exporting analysis produces, alongside the meshes:
+Exporting analysis produces, alongside the meshes (whichever of these are ticked above):
 * A machine-readable **JSON report**, with the registered landmarks, every computed measurement, and a `settings` block recording exactly what this run used - target, landmark count, center-of-mass correction, and whether/which NICP template was fit.
-* A **per-patient Excel spreadsheet** (`..._summary.xlsx`), one formatted row: the patient/visit fields, the same settings as the JSON report (as readable yes/no and template-name columns, not a dumped settings blob), and every measurement - numeric columns are real numbers (so Excel can sort/filter/average them directly), laid out as a proper Excel table with a frozen, filterable header.
+* A **per-patient Excel spreadsheet** (`..._summary_cranial.xlsx` or `..._summary_frontal.xlsx`), one formatted row: the patient/visit fields, the same settings as the JSON report (as readable yes/no and template-name columns, not a dumped settings blob), and every measurement - numeric columns are real numbers (so Excel can sort/filter/average them directly), laid out as a proper Excel table with a frozen, filterable header.
-* A multi-page **PDF report**, vector-based so figures and text stay sharp at any zoom, pairing each measurement with a one-line plain-language explanation - meant to be printed and handed to parents during a visit.
+* A multi-page **PDF report** (`..._report_cranial.pdf` or `..._report_frontal.pdf`), vector-based so figures and text stay sharp at any zoom, pairing each measurement with a one-line plain-language explanation, asymmetry always last regardless of target - meant to be printed and handed to parents during a visit.

+The report/summary/PDF filenames end in `_cranial` or `_frontal` depending on which target you ran, so exporting both for the same patient doesn't overwrite one with the other.

 ### Cohort export and cohort IDs
 Desktop app only.
 Alongside the per-patient files, you can point "export analysis" at a cohort Excel file to accumulate rows across sessions, meant to eventually be **shared across centers** for pooled analysis.
 Re-exporting the same source file updates its existing row instead of duplicating it.